 Knowing where your food comes from and how it is grown is not as common as it once was.
 As we have become reliant on purchasing food from grocery stores and restaurants, we have become less connected to the ways our food is grown.
 When our guests visit the GROW Gallery, many of them are… Continue reading

+Support science for our future.
+Make a gift to the Science Center’s Annual Fund today to help power connections to STEAM for everyone in our community.
 Asked what the word sustainability means to her, Maddie pauses for a minute to pull up a quote on her computer.
-“I want to get this definition right,” she says.
-“Sustainability means healthy people, communities, and environments, now and in the future.”
-This is Maddie Earnest, Manager of GROW and Life Science at the Saint… Continue reading
+“I want to get this definition right,” she… Continue reading

 In this easy science experiment, Lauren shows us how to extract DNA from a strawberry using common household materials.
 Connect with curiosity!

 The Science Center’s Collections Department cares for and preserves a wide variety of artifacts, some of which may surprise you!
 From animals to fossils, ancient pottery to meteorites, space toys to medical tools, here you can discover a selection of wonderful things from A-Z. Connect with curiosity!

 Now is the perfect time to plant potatoes and mint in your garden.
 They are both quick to grow and are very hearty.
 Our Supervisor for the Agriscience Component of the Youth Exploring Science Program, Kerry, shows us what we need to know and how easy this is to try at home!
 Connect with curiosity!

 Did you know that you do not need to worry about harvest time when it comes to growing lettuce?
 You can keep picking it throughout its growing season – which is now!
 Watch how our Supervisor for the Agriscience Component of the Youth Exploring Science Program, Kerry, tells us all we need to know about… Continue reading